pingcap/docs/auto-increment.md

 > **Warning:**
 >
-> When the cluster has multiple TiDB instances, if the table schema contains the auto-increment ID, it is recommended not to use explicit insert and implicit assignment at the same time (i.e. using the default value of the auto-increment column and the custom value).
+> When the cluster has multiple TiDB instances, if the table schema contains the auto-increment IDs, it is recommended not to use explicit insert and implicit assignment at the same time, which means using the default values of the auto-increment column and the custom values.
 Otherwise, it might break the uniqueness of implicitly assigned values.

 In the example above, perform the following operations in order:

 1. The client inserts a statement `insert into t values (2, 1)` to instance `B`, which sets `id` to `2`.
 The statement is successfully executed.

 2. The client sends a statement `insert into t (c) (1)` to instance `A`.
 This statement does not specify the value of `id`, so the ID is assigned by `A`.
-At present, because `A` caches the ID of `[1, 30000]`, it might assign `2` as the value of the auto-increment ID, and increases the local counter by `1`.
+At present, because `A` caches the IDs of `[1, 30000]`, it might assign `2` as the value of the auto-increment ID, and increases the local counter by `1`.
 At this time, the data whose ID is `2` already exists in the database, so the `Duplicated Error` error is returned.

 ### Increment

-TiDB guarantees that implicitly assigned value of the `AUTO_INCREMENT` column are incremental only in the cluster with a single TiDB instance.
+TiDB guarantees that implicitly assigned values of the `AUTO_INCREMENT` column are incremental only in the cluster with a single TiDB instance.
 That is, for the same auto-increment column, the value assigned earlier is smaller than the value assigned later.
 However, in a cluster with multiple instances, TiDB cannot guarantee that the auto-increment column is incremental.

-In the example above, if you first execute an `INSERT` statement in instance `B`, and then execute an `INSERT` statement in instance `A`.
-Because of the principle of caching auto-increment ID, the auto-increment column might implicitly assign `30002` and `2` respectively.
+In the example above, if you first execute an `INSERT` statement on instance `B`, and then execute an `INSERT` statement on instance `A`.
+Because of the behavior of caching auto-increment ID, the auto-increment column might be implicitly assigned `30002` and `2` respectively.
 The assigned values are not incremental in the time order.

 ### Continuity